medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 insight is that the Localization and Task Completion steps in manipulation tasks can be decoupled with minimal loss of generality.
-In practice, when humans perform manipulation tasks, we search our environment for an object before ex- tending a hand in its direction to grasp it.
+In practice, when humans perform manipulation tasks, we search our environment for an object before extending a hand in its direction to grasp it.
 The same logic applies here.
 Any manipulation task first requires the agent to localize the object, along with anything else critical for completing the task.
 Peekaboo focuses on this Localization step, but unlike previous works is designed to be robust to